some-mthfka/hu.dwim.sdl/README.md

 doesn't work, always make sure to go and check the generated definition along with the SDL's documentation for the function which is alledegly misbehaving.**

+As a precaution, if you generate new specs with new functions in the sense that they aren't in the conversion lists, you will get a warned about them, and if those functions have unknown abbreviations, you will be told about that as well.

 ### Example

 The following example opens a window and shows a rectangle and then, after two seconds, closes the window.